2015 FIBA Under-16 Oceania Championship

-2015 FIBA Oceania Under-16 Championship was an international under-16 basketball tournament staged in August 2015 by FIBA Oceania.
+The 2015 FIBA Oceania Under-16 Championship was an international under-16 basketball tournament staged in August 2015 by FIBA Oceania.
+This was the fourth edition of the FIBA Oceania Under-16 Championship.
 The teams taking part represented Australia, New Caledonia, New Zealand and Tahiti.
 The venues were St. Patrick's College and TSB Bank Arena in Wellington, New Zealand.
 The winning team was Australia.